Local Regulations

 Required Documentation

-- Maintenance Log: A record of maintenance activities performed on the property, including dates and types of services.
+- Maintenance Log: A record of all maintenance activities performed on the property to ensure compliance with local standards.

 Inspection Process

-- Initial Assessment: Conduct a comprehensive evaluation of the property to identify any immediate issues or hazards.
+- Initial Property Assessment: Conduct a thorough inspection of the property to identify any immediate compliance issues.

-- Documentation Review: Ensure all required documentation is complete and up to date, including registrations and inspection reports.
+- Documentation Review: Verify that all required documentation is in place and up-to-date.